 While trekking, 7 nights’ accommodation at the best avaialble teahouses or mountain lodges.
 These are run by local families and is a source of sustenance for mountain communities.
 At Ghandruk, Chhhomrong and Jhinu Danda your rooms will have attached bathrooms and you can enjoy free hot showers.
 At higher elevations, only basic facilities will be available at the lodges– bed, shared washroom (western style toilet) and a communal sitting and dining area.
 You need to pay extra for using the wi-fi hotspot and charging your electronic devices.

 Accommodation is arranged on a twin-sharing basis.
 If travelling solo, you get to share the room with a fellow traveller of the same gender.
 Single room will be available on request, at added cost.
 It’s possible to get a single room in Kathmandu, Pokhara and at lower elevations while trekking.
 But at higher elevations there are few lodges and single rooms are not available during high season.

-Enjoy breakfast, welcome and farewell dinners in Kathmandu.
+Enjoy breakfast and farewell dinners in Kathmandu.
 Only breakfast in Pokhara.

 Please keep yourself informed and updated about the places you are about to visit.
 We have tried to incorporate as much information as possible about this trip on our website.
 For more information about this trip (for example visa rules, travel insurance, permits etc.) please do go through the ‘Trip Note.’

 Click this tab for a detailed Trip Note containing essential information about this trip, including gear and equipment lists and practical information.Essential Trip Information

 Heading off to the Himalayas for an adventure?
 Here’s a tip on the Annapurna Base Camp Trek Packing list.
 Believe me, it’s going to be a big help if you keep forgetting things that are subtle.
 The Annapurna Base Camp trek is definitely one of the most exciting trekking trips there is.
 But have you pa...